cjdbarlow/Part-One/pain.md

 # Pain
 > Describe the physiology of pain, including the pathways and mediators

+Key definitions:
+* **Pain**
 Pain is an "unpleasant sensory or emotional experience associated with actual or potential tissue damage."
 Pain can be broadly classified by aetiology and chronicity:
   * **Nociceptive pain**
     Stimulation of nociceptors by noxious stimuli.
   * **Visceral pain**
   * **Neuropathic pain**
     Nervous system dysfunction.
   * **Chronic pain**
     Pain that is no longer due to the initial insult.

+* **Hyperalgesia**
+Increased response to a normally painful stimulus.
+  * Primary hyperalgesia
+  Local reduction in pain threshold.
+  * Secondary hyperalgesia
+  Hyperalgesia away from the site of injury due to alteration in spinal cord signaling.

+* **Allodynia**
+Painful response to a normally painless stimuli.
+Occurs due to pathological synapse between second-order neurones in the spinal cord.

+* **Anaesthesia dolorosa**
+Pain in an area which is anaesthetised.

 ##Peripheral Nociception
+Nociceptors are receptors which respond to a noxious stimulus.
+Nociceptors:
+* Can be **stimulated** or **sensitised** by:
+  * Chemical signals
+  See table.
+  * Mechanical signals
+    * Shear stress
+  * Thermal signals
+    * Hot nociceptors activate above 43°C
+    * Cold nociceptors activate below 26°C
-Nociceptors can be **stimulated** or **sensitised** by chemical, mechanical, or thermal signals.
-Stimulation initiates a nervous impulse, whilst sensitisation increases a receptors sensitivity to a stimulating mediator.
-Some key mediators include:
+* Stimulation initiates a nervous impulse
+* Sensitisation increases a receptors sensitivity to a stimulating mediator

+Key chemical stimulating and sensitising mediators include:

 |Stimulating Mediators|Sensitising Mediators|
 |--|--|